Tulbius/WebAppAssignements/1 - Assignement/README.md

 ## What did I do ?

 Using the canvas.toDataURL method() we can access a link reference of the current canvas whiteboard.
 After opening a new blank window, we only need to add a <img/> with the link.
 Putting everything in a function, itself called on a button onClick method and that's it !

 ## Do you want to try ?
-:socks:

-If you want to run it on your own machine, download the zip file :card_box:
+If you want to run it on your own machine, download the zip file.:card_box:

 Run **```npm install```** to get all usefull packages :books: